Tracking Battery Life with Memfault

 Android

-For Android devices, you can navigate to the Device Timeline tab in the application and view the "Battery Level" metric to view the battery charge level over time.
+For Android devices, you can navigate to the Device Timeline tab in the application and view the "Battery Level" metric to view the battery state of charge over time.

 MCU & Embedded Linux